Academic Certificate

 In this certificate, the art of weaving will be taught from shearing the sheep to the finished shawl.

-Explore the realm of texture, color, and design, where the single yarn is transformed into a tapestry of possibility.
-Learn to weave patterns that speak to the soul, craft colors that embrace our emotions, and bring to life weavings that elevate the recipient of our woven art.
+Explore the realm of texture, color and design – where the single yarn can be transformed into a tapestry of possibility.
+Learn to weave patterns that speak to the soul, craft colors that embrace our emotions, and bring pieces to life that elevate the reception of woven art.

-You will delve into the history of weaving, from the indigenous weave style of the Coast Salish to contemporary designs of modern times.
-The class explores types of wool that can be woven and discovers the unique qualities that each brings to the loom.
+You will learn the history of weaving, from the Indigenous weave style of the Coast Salish to modern and contemporary designs.
+The coursework explores different types of wool that can be woven and the unique qualities each bring to the loom.

 Certificate Coursework